iamsabhoho/hnswlib/gsi/README.md

 We created [gxl.py](gxl.py) which loads GXL indexes and run it through hnswlib knn search.

 This script shows an example of loading a GXL-built index for Deep1B-1000M.
-Please note the parameters use and change them as needed.
+Please note the file paths and parameters use and change them as needed.

 ## How We Benchmark Building And Searching With HNSWLIB

 We created [vanilla.py](vanilla.py) which creates and searches with [hnswlib](https://github.com/nmslib/hnswlib/tree/master).

 This script shows an example of building and searching HNSWLIB-built index for Deep1B-1000M.
-Please note the parameters use and change them as needed.
+Please note the file paths and parameters use and change them as needed.

 ## Visualizing the Benchmark Data